WayneMusungu/Moringa-Stack/README.md

 ## Description

-Moringa-stack
-This application allows the user to post a question in any programming language and view on a different page different response on how to solve the error.
+Moringa-stack allows the user to post a question in any programming language and view on a different page different response on how to solve the error.

 #### Technologies used
     - Python 3.8